augusto-carlos/inwatch/README.md

 # inWatch

-Just a clean architecture app, to get movie, series and TV show informations and trailers, made with [Getx](https://pub.dev/packages/get), [omdb API](http://www.omdbapi.com/) and Flutter sdk.
+Just a clean architecture app, to get trailers and informations of movies, series and TV shows, made with [Getx](https://pub.dev/packages/get), [omdb API](http://www.omdbapi.com/) and Flutter sdk.

 The main goal is to build readble, maintainable, testable, and high-quality flutter app using test-driven-design styled architecture (Inspired by [Reso Coder](https://resocoder.com/)).